dmytro-lymarenko/cypress-bug/README.md

-This repository reproduces thee bug in [cypress](https://www.cypress.io/)
+This repository reproduces the bug in [cypress](https://www.cypress.io/)

 ## Steps to reproduce